Press enter to see results or esc to cancel.

 Permanent Resident Visa

 Known as the Visa de Residente Permanente, the permanent resident visa in Mexico allows expats to remain in Mexico indefinitely and is recommended for people who wish to take a permanent residency status in Mexico as well as Mexican citizenship eventually.
+Holders do not need a separate work permit.

 In order to secure this particular type of visa, expats must have family in Mexico and sufficient income, or they must have at least four years of status as a temporary resident.